Rotorua

 Rotorua is a major destination for both domestic and international tourists; the tourism industry is by far the largest industry in the district.
-It is known for its geothermal activity, and features geysers – notably the Pōhutu Geyser at Whakarewarewa – and hot mud pools.
-This thermal activity is sourced to the Rotorua Caldera, in which the town lies.
-Rotorua is home to the Toi Ohomai Institute of Technology.
+It is known for its geothermal activity and Māori cultural tourism, and features geysers – notably the Pōhutu Geyser at Whakarewarewa – and hot mud pools.
+This thermal activity is sourced to the Rotorua Caldera, in which the city lies.